YaoGroup/DIFFICE_jax/paper.md

 # Features and advantages

-Critical features of `DIFFISH.jax` that go beyond regular PINNs and are essential for viscosity inference includes: \\
-(1) data and equation normalization; \\
-(2) optimal setting of equation weight; (3) design of networks with positive-definiteness; (4) Residual-based re-sampling of points during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
+Critical features of `DIFFISH.jax` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) optimal setting of equation weight; (3) design of networks with positive-definiteness; (4) Residual-based re-sampling of collocation points during training; (5) Extended-PINNs (XPINNs) for studying large-scale ice shelves; (6) Inversion of anisotropic viscosity.
 The necessity of these features to ensure the success of viscosity inference is explained below.

+(1) Data and equation normalization:
-First, proper training of neural networks requires both input and output of the network to be normalized, typically within the range of $[-1, 1]$.
+Proper training of neural networks requires both input and output of the network to be normalized, typically within the range of $[-1, 1]$.
 However, the values of observational data of ice velocity and thickness differ by several order of magnitude in their original units.
 Therefore, both their values (output) and spatial positions